harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Using the studies statement that 2mcg/kg of GHRP-2 equalled the synthetic GH dose we arrive at 2mcg * 18kg = 36mcg of GHRP-2 equally 2.3iu of synthetic GH...or further extrapolation 100mcg of GHRP-2 approximately = 6iu of synthetic GH.

-I think the above extrapolation is too liberal for adults &amp;amp; thus flawed.
+I think the above extrapolation is too liberal for adults & thus flawed.
 So lets be real conservative in our approach and recognize that the studies used saturation doses (1mcg/kg).
 For adults I would like to stick with the definition of saturation dose of 1mcg/kg... and use that for adults so for a 100kg man that equals 100mcg of GHRP-2.
 That would mean a single 100mcg dose of GHRP-2 would equal 1.15iu of synthtic GH.

 All this approach assumes is that the saturation dose for children produced the equivalent of 1.15iu of synthetic GH therefore the saturation dose for adults will do the same.